January 19, 2016

 My Dear Brothers and Sisters in Christ,

-This has indeed been a year where God has made a way!
-This has been a year where the impossible has been made manifest in our midst!
-The year 2014 has been a banner year of blessings and achievements by God’s grace.
-We have made great progress toward meeting the 3 strategic plan goals which you set through the year 2015: 1) Develop a dynamic Church membership that creates an atmosphere of joy and belonging; 2) Give life to the message of the Church through ministries and outreach and 3) Attend to internal Church concerns that will ensure a vital worship center.
-Here is how God made a way:
+God has truly blessed us as we continue to welcome new members and witness the growth and vibrancy of our youth ministry and our feeding ministry.
+We also thank our organ benefactors who paid off our new organ before the end of 2015.
+Thus we have made great progress toward meeting the 3 strategic plan goals which you set through the year 2015: 1) Develop a dynamic Church membership that creates an atmosphere of joy and belonging; 2) Give life to the message of the Church through ministries and outreach and 3) Attend to internal Church concerns that will ensure a vital worship center.
+These are only a few of the many examples of how we have grown and worked toward our strategic goals this past year, but we have a long way to go.

-The good news is that we are not dead but we are very much alive as a community!
-God has continued to make ways out of no way!
-Who would have thought that we would be able to press on with ambitious plans even in the face of the stark realities?
-Who could have imagined that God would have blessed us as God has blessed us over the past year?
-It is because of God’s grace that we still thrive.
-It is God’s grace that sustains us through thick and thin.
-It is God’s grace, connected with our faith that opens closed doors.
-It is that kind of faith that continues to carry us, St. Thomas Episcopal Church, through it all.
-I pray that we have the courage, imagination and intense focus to journey, worship and labor together, embracing with enthusiasm our mission: St. Thomas Episcopal Church, the first African-American parish in the Chicago Diocese, is a vibrant and diverse sanctuary for those interested in living out and spreading the good news of the Gospel of Christ.
+I pray that we continue to have the courage, imagination and intense focus to journey, worship and labor together, embracing with enthusiasm our mission: St. Thomas Episcopal Church, the first African-American parish in the Chicago Diocese, is a vibrant and diverse sanctuary for those interested in living out and spreading the good news of the Gospel of Christ.
 Through an array of ministries the church community welcomes all into its fold- those who are committed Christians, those in search of a church home, those in need of spiritual or corporal healing, and those who live near or far from the Church.
 Having flourished in its community for more than 130 years, the Church brings its faith-based presence into the broader world of community concerns, politics and other arenas that cry out for the Word of God.

-Thank you for your prayers, support and your love as we begin our 10th year of ministry together.
-The Lord indeed will make a way!
+Thank you for your prayers, support and your love as we begin our 11th year of ministry together!

 The Reverend Fulton L. Porter, III, M.D., M.Div.